Rcharitra1/temporary-ez/docs/Managing Administration/Signup Request/Finding Signup Requests.md

 ---
-id: Signup Request
+id: Finding Signup Requests
-sidebar_position: 5
+sidebar_position: 1
 ---

 ### What is a signup request?

 :::info
 Sign up page with allow admins to manage all aspects related to parent/gaurdian/admin signups.
 :::